dubai fountain show times

 Car

-Dubai Mall, I recommend either parking in Fashion Parking or Cinema Parking.
-I personally like to park in Cinema Parking on the lower ground floor close to Waitrose.
-You will see signs for Waitrose.
-Then you can walk into Dubai Mall, past Waitrose and turn left.
+To get to Dubai Fountain from here, head into Dubai Mall, walk past Waitrose and turn left.
 Follow the signs for Dubai Fountain and head straight out the big rotating doors, past Five Guys.
 This takes you right to The Dubai Fountain and Souk Al Bahar Bridge.

 You can also choose to use the valet for an additional cost.
-There is a Dubai Fountain Valet parking or you can also use Fashion Avenue valet parking as this is also quite close to the Dubai Fountain.
+You can choose between the Dubai Fountain Valet parking or Fashion Avenue Valet parking, as both are close to the Dubai Fountain.

 Taxi